Deep Learning for Constrained Utility Maximisation

 For our case, we start with a learning rate of 0.01 for all parameters, which decreases as the number of iterations increases.

 In this algorithm we no longer have a variable representing the value at time 0.
 We therefore need to perform Monte Carlo simulations, forming bounds of the value function.
-An upper bound can be found using the dual state process $Y$ and a lower bound can be found using the primal state process $X = P_2$, as per (\ref{utility_relations}).
+An upper bound can be found using the dual state process $Y$ and a lower bound the primal state process $X = P_2$, as per (\ref{utility_relations}).
 The estimates outputted are given by

 for some large batch of size $M \in \N$, where each path is indexed by the superscript $i$.
-The start point $y$ is not random (and hence is not included in the sum nor indexed by $i$) as it is optimised using a deterministic loss function.
+The start point $y$ is not random as it is optimised using a deterministic loss function.
 The inequalities are valid up to discretisation and simulation errors, and as the number of time steps increases the gap $u_\text{high} - u_\text{low}$ decreases, and the optimal value is eventually contained in this gap.